artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 One workaround is to use the hidden state of each word in the encoder instead of only using the final output hidden state.
 For this, an attention layer will be used to process those hidden states before passing them to the decoder.

 #### Seq2seq model with attention
 The attention layer specifies where to focus when translating.
-For example, when translating one paragraph from English to French, you can focus on translating one sentence at a time or even a couple of words at a time.
 The attention layer was initially developed for machine translation but is now used successfully in other domains too.

 Seq2seq without attention starts to diminish in performance when reaching sentences longer than 20 words.
 This is because without attention, seq2seq needs to store the whole sequence's meaning in a fixed size vector.
 Seq2seq with attention performs as well no matter the input sequence length.
 This is because it is able to focus on specific inputs to predict words in the output translation, instead of having to memorize the entire input sentence into a fixed size vector.